 Online Safety Series

 The Foundation funded the development of five online safety videos, including Backing Accident Prevention Program, Concrete Mixer Truck Rules for Using a Spotter, Lockout/Tagout/Tryout - Part I and Lockout/Tagout/Tryout - Part II and Pre-Trip Inspection (available for front and rear discharge mixers).
 The training lessons are unique in that the videos may be viewed 24/7 and once a participant scores 100% on a 10-question quiz, proof of training is automatically generated.
 Please click here for more information.

 Other Health & Safety Projects

 Hurricane Katrina Forensic Study - In an effort to learn what role building materials and building codes play in preventing or contributing to structural damage from weather-related incidents, such as what occurred during Hurricane Katrina, the Mississippi Concrete Industries Association (MCIA) and the RMC Research & Education Foundation worked with the Mississippi State University Civil Engineering Department to perform a forensic evaluation of building materials and building codes.
 Concrete structures provide greater protection from high wind and projectile damage than most other building materials; however, building codes in regions prone to weather incidents such as hurricanes have not been updated to ensure that both commercial and residential buildings are adequately equipped to protect public safety during a catastrophic weather event.
 This study assessed how structures performed under hurricane conditions under the current building codes at the time.
-The study is too large to make available online but an Abstract and Executive Summary are available.
+The study is very large for downloading so we have also provided an Abstract and Executive Summary.
 The full report is also available as a hardcopy by contacting Jennifer LeFevre.